fredrikopenpayments/docs/docs/SCA.md

 Note!
 The Embedded SCA Approach is N/A.

-##  PaymentInitiationFlows
 The payment initiation flow depends on the SCA approach implemented by the ASPSP.
 Note!
 The following example flows can vary depending on the APSP implementation.

+##  Redirect SCA Approach
-###  Redirect SCA Approach: Explicit Start of the Authorisation Process
+### Explicit Start of the Authorisation Process
-#.
-The PSU initiates a payment.
+1. The PSU initiates a payment.
-    #.
-TPP sends a Payment Initiation Request (PIR) to the ASPSP.
+    1. TPP sends a Payment Initiation Request (PIR) to the ASPSP.
-    #.
-The ASPSP sends a Payment Initiation Response to the TPP.
+    1. The ASPSP sends a Payment Initiation Response to the TPP.
-    #.
-The TPP sends an Auhorisation Request to the ASPSP.
+    1. The TPP sends an Auhorisation Request to the ASPSP.
-    #.
-The ASPSP starts the Authorisation Response to the TPP.
+    1. The ASPSP starts the Authorisation Response to the TPP.
-#.
-The PSU gets feedback from the TPP, as an example: "Authorise the transaction".
+1. The PSU gets feedback from the TPP, as an example: "Authorise the transaction".
-#.
-The PSU is redirected to an ASPSP authorisation webpage to authorise the transation.
+1. The PSU is redirected to an ASPSP authorisation webpage to authorise the transation.
-#.
-The PSU is then redirected to the TPP.
+1. The PSU is then redirected to the TPP.
-    #.
-A Payment Status Request is sent by the TPP to the ASPSP.
+    1. A Payment Status Request is sent by the TPP to the ASPSP.
-    #.
-A Payment Status Respond is sent by the ASPSP to the TPP.
+    1. A Payment Status Respond is sent by the ASPSP to the TPP.

-## Redirect SCA Approach: Explicit Start of the Authorisation Process with Confirmation Code
+### Explicit Start of the Authorisation Process with Confirmation Code
 In addition to the Explicit Start of the Authorisation Process, an authorisation confirmation request is requested by the ASPSP from the TPP after the session is re-redirected to the TPP’s system and after the TPP's control on session fixation.
 In the end, a payment status request might be needed by the TPP to control the exact status of the payment initiation:

-#.
-The PSU initiates a payment.
+1. The PSU initiates a payment.
-    #.
-TPP sends a Payment Initiation Request (PIR) to the ASPSP.
+    1. TPP sends a Payment Initiation Request (PIR) to the ASPSP.
-    #.
-The ASPSP sends a Payment Initiation Response to the TPP.
+    1. The ASPSP sends a Payment Initiation Response to the TPP.
-    #.
-The TPP sends an Auhorisation Request to the ASPSP.
+    1. The TPP sends an Auhorisation Request to the ASPSP.
-    #.
-The ASPSP starts the Authorisation Response to the TPP.
+    1. The ASPSP starts the Authorisation Response to the TPP.
-#.
-The PSU gets feedback from the TPP, as an example: "Authorise the transaction".
+1. The PSU gets feedback from the TPP, as an example: "Authorise the transaction".
-#.
-The PSU is redirected to an ASPSP authorisation webpage to authorise the transation.
+1. The PSU is redirected to an ASPSP authorisation webpage to authorise the transation.
-#.
-The PSU is then redirected to the TPP.
+1. The PSU is then redirected to the TPP.
-    #.
-A Transaction Authorisation Confirmation Request is sent by the TPP to the ASPSP.
+    1. A Transaction Authorisation Confirmation Request is sent by the TPP to the ASPSP.
-    #.
-A  Transaction Authorisation Confirmation Respond is sent by the ASPSP to the TPP.
+    1. A  Transaction Authorisation Confirmation Respond is sent by the ASPSP to the TPP.
-    #.
-A Payment Status Request is sent by the TPP to the ASPSP.
+    1. A Payment Status Request is sent by the TPP to the ASPSP.
-    #.
-A Payment Status Respond is sent by the ASPSP to the TPP.
+    1. A Payment Status Respond is sent by the ASPSP to the TPP.

-### Redirect SCA Approach: Implicit Start of the Authorisation Process
+### Implicit Start of the Authorisation Process
 ASPSPs might start the authorisation process implicitly in case of no additional data is needed from the TPP.
 This optimisation process results in the following flow (which is exactly the Redirect SCA Approach flow from the version 1.0 and 1.1 of the Implementation Guideline before authorisation sub-resources have been established).
 In this case, the redirection of the PSU browser session happens directly after the Payment Initiation Response.
 In addition an SCA status request can be sent by the TPP to follow the SCA process (not shown in the diagram):
-#.
-The PSU initiates a payment.
+1. The PSU initiates a payment.
-    #.
-TPP sends a Payment Initiation Request (PIR) to the ASPSP.
+    1. TPP sends a Payment Initiation Request (PIR) to the ASPSP.
-    #.
-The ASPSP sends a Payment Initiation Response to the TPP.
+    1. The ASPSP sends a Payment Initiation Response to the TPP.
-    #.
-The TPP sends an Auhorisation Request to the ASPSP.
+    1. The TPP sends an Auhorisation Request to the ASPSP.
-    #.
-The ASPSP starts the Authorisation Response to the TPP.
+    1. The ASPSP starts the Authorisation Response to the TPP.
-#.
-The PSU gets feedback from the TPP, as an example: "Authorise the transaction".
+1. The PSU gets feedback from the TPP, as an example: "Authorise the transaction".
-#.
-The PSU is redirected to an ASPSP authorisation webpage to authorise the transation.
+1. The PSU is redirected to an ASPSP authorisation webpage to authorise the transation.
-#.
-The PSU is then redirected to the TPP.
+1. The PSU is then redirected to the TPP.
-    #.
-A Payment Status Request is sent by the TPP to the ASPSP.
+    1. A Payment Status Request is sent by the TPP to the ASPSP.
-    #.
-A Payment Status Respond is sent by the ASPSP to the TPP.
+    1. A Payment Status Respond is sent by the ASPSP to the TPP.

-### Redirect SCA Approach: Implicit Start of the Authorisation Process with Confirmation Code
+### Implicit Start of the Authorisation Process with Confirmation Code
 In addition to the scenario above, an authorisation confirmation request might be requested by the ASPSP from the TPP after the session is re-redirected to the TPP’s system and after the TPP's control on session fixation.
 In the end, a payment status request might be needed by the TPP to control the exact status of the payment initiation:
-#.
-The PSU initiates a payment.
+1. The PSU initiates a payment.
-    #.
-TPP sends a Payment Initiation Request (PIR) to the ASPSP.
+    1. TPP sends a Payment Initiation Request (PIR) to the ASPSP.
-    #.
-The ASPSP sends a Payment Initiation Response to the TPP.
+    1. The ASPSP sends a Payment Initiation Response to the TPP.
-    #.
-The TPP sends an Auhorisation Request to the ASPSP.
+    1. The TPP sends an Auhorisation Request to the ASPSP.
-    #.
-The ASPSP starts the Authorisation Response to the TPP.
+    1. The ASPSP starts the Authorisation Response to the TPP.
-#.
-The PSU gets feedback from the TPP, as an example: "Authorise the transaction".
+1. The PSU gets feedback from the TPP, as an example: "Authorise the transaction".
-#.
-The PSU is redirected to an ASPSP authorisation webpage to authorise the transation.
+1. The PSU is redirected to an ASPSP authorisation webpage to authorise the transation.
-#.
-The PSU is then redirected to the TPP.
+1. The PSU is then redirected to the TPP.
-    #.
-A Transaction Authorisation Confirmation Request is sent by the TPP to the ASPSP.
+    1. A Transaction Authorisation Confirmation Request is sent by the TPP to the ASPSP.
-    #.
-A  Transaction Authorisation Confirmation Respond is sent by the ASPSP to the TPP.
+    1. A  Transaction Authorisation Confirmation Respond is sent by the ASPSP to the TPP.
-    #.
-A Payment Status Request is sent by the TPP to the ASPSP.
+    1. A Payment Status Request is sent by the TPP to the ASPSP.
-    #.
-A Payment Status Respond is sent by the ASPSP to the TPP.
+    1. A Payment Status Respond is sent by the ASPSP to the TPP.

+## OAuth2 SCA Approach
-### OAuth2 SCA Approach: Implicit Start of the Authorisation Process
+### Implicit Start of the Authorisation Process
 If the ASPSP supports the OAuth2 SCA Approach, the flow is very similar to the Redirect SCA Approach with implicit start of the Authorisation Process.
 Instead of redirecting the PSU directly
  Published by the Berlin Group under Creative Commons Attribution-NoDerivatives 4.0 International Public License Page 55 (ref.
 License Notice for full license conditions)

- #.
-The PSU initiates a payment.
+ 1. The PSU initiates a payment.
-    #.
-TPP sends a Payment Initiation Request (PIR) to the ASPSP.
+    1. TPP sends a Payment Initiation Request (PIR) to the ASPSP.
-    #.
-OAuth is started.
+    1. OAuth is started.
-#.
-The PSU gets feedback from the TPP, as an example: "Authorise the transaction".
+1. The PSU gets feedback from the TPP, as an example: "Authorise the transaction".
-#.
-The PSU is redirected to an ASPSP authorisation webpage.
+1. The PSU is redirected to an ASPSP authorisation webpage.
-#.
-The PSU is authorised.
+1. The PSU is authorised.
-#.
-The PSU authorises the payment.
+1. The PSU authorises the payment.
-#.
-The PSU is then redirected to the TPP.
+1. The PSU is then redirected to the TPP.
-    #.
-A Token Request is sent by the TPP to the ASPSP.
+    1. A Token Request is sent by the TPP to the ASPSP.
-    #.
-A Token Respond is sent by the ASPSP to the TPP.
+    1. A Token Respond is sent by the ASPSP to the TPP.
-    #.
-A Transaction Authorisation Confirmation is sent by the TPP to the ASPSP.
+    1. A Transaction Authorisation Confirmation is sent by the TPP to the ASPSP.
-    #.
-A Transaction Confirmation Respond is sent by the ASPSP to the TPP.
+    1. A Transaction Confirmation Respond is sent by the ASPSP to the TPP.
-    #.
-A Payment Status Request is sent by the TPP to the ASPSP.
+    1. A Payment Status Request is sent by the TPP to the ASPSP.
-    #.
-A Payment Status Respond is sent by the ASPSP to the TPP.
+    1. A Payment Status Respond is sent by the ASPSP to the TPP.

-### OAuth2 SCA Approach: Implicit Start of the Authorisation Process
+### Implicit Start of the Authorisation Process
-In addition to the scenario above, an authorisation confirmation request might be requested by the ASPSP from the TPP after the session is re-redirected to the TPP’s system and after the

-TPP's control on session fixation.
+In addition to the scenario above, an authorisation confirmation request might be requested by the ASPSP from the TPP after the session is re-redirected to the TPP’s system and after the TPP's control on session fixation.
 In the end, a payment status request might be needed by the TPP to control the exact status of the payment initiation.

-Remark: The OAuth2 SCA Approach with explicit start of the Authorisation Process and with transaction confirmation step is treated analogously.
+Note!
+The OAuth2 SCA Approach with explicit start of the Authorisation Process and with transaction confirmation step is treated analogously.

+## Decoupled SCA Approach:
-### Decoupled SCA Approach: Implicit Start of the Authorisation Process
+### Implicit Start of the Authorisation Process
 The transaction flow in the Decoupled SCA Approach is similar to the Redirect SCA Approach.
 The difference is that the ASPSP is asking the PSU to authorise the payment e.g. via a dedicated mobile app, or any other application or device which is independent from the online banking frontend.
 The ASPSP is asking the TPP to inform the PSU about this authentication by sending a corresponding PSU Message like "Please use your xxx App to authorise the payment".
 After the SCA having been processed between ASPSP and PSU, the TPP then needs to ask for the result of the transaction.
 In the following, a flow with an implicit start of the authorisation process is shown: